deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18538/index.md

 > </details>

-> Table 9 presents a quantitative comparison of image segmentation performance on the class 'horse', showing SMITE's superior performance compared to other methods under different training settings.
+> Table 9 presents a quantitative comparison of SMITE and other image segmentation methods on the 'horse' class of the PASCAL-Part dataset, showing mIOU scores for different body parts and overall average.

 </details>